Her team had to untangle a web.

 The Root of Her Pain

-Imaging performed by Neurointerventional Radiologist Michael C. Hurley, MD, revealed that for Terrah, a second, more fatal brain hemorrhage wasn’t a matter of if, but when.
+Imaging by her neurointerventional radiology team revealed that for Terrah, a second, more fatal brain hemorrhage wasn’t a matter of if, but when.
 She was suffering from a ruptured AVM.
 Terrah’s condition had likely existed since birth and was finally making its presence known.

 It’s like a writhing, abnormal bowl of angry snakes rapidly shunting high-pressure blood into delicate veins.

 Recognizing the urgency of Terrah’s condition, Neurological Surgeon Babak S. Jahromi, MD, PhD, sent an email with an unusual request to Cardiac Electrophysiologist Bradley Knight, MD.
 At February 4, 2019, at 3:02 pm, he messaged that he needed a “heart stopper,” a physician capable of disrupting the heart’s natural rhythm during surgery.
 Five minutes later, Dr. Knight responded in the affirmative.
 After Anesthesiologist Ljuba Stojiljkovic, MD, PhD, was also enlisted, Terrah’s care team was complete.
 What they were about to do was unprecedented.

 After looking deeper into Terrah’s imaging, her neurointerventional radiology team identified a major complication.
 Traditionally, to treat an AVM, a neurosurgeon would surgically remove it or enter the blood vessel to embolize it, or seal it, with a special glue-like material.
 But Terrah’s AVM was located in a part of her brain that would be difficult to access through traditional approaches because her team would need to work against the flow of blood.
 They would need to stop her heart, stemming blood flow to her brain, in order to travel upstream and reach the abnormality.